-- Two propositions at level I are mutex if:
+- Two propositions at level i are mutex if:

-- Negation
+- Negation of each other

 - They are negations of one another

 - Inconsistent support

 - All ways of achieving the propositions at level i-1 are pairwise mutex.
+All pairs of actions that can lead to these literals cannot occur together.

 - Example

 - Inconsistent support

 - Have(Cake) and Eaten(Cake) are mutex in S1 because the only way of attaining Have(Cake) which is maintenance action is mutex with the only way of achieving Eaten(Cake) which is Eat(Cake)

-Init(Have(Cake)) $Goal(Have(Cake) \land Eaten(Cake))$ Action(Eat(Cake)) PRECOND: Have(Cake) $EFFECT: \neg Have(Cake) \land Eaten(Cake))$ Action(Bake(Cake)) $PRECOND: \neg Have(Cake)$ EFFECT: Have(Cake))
+''' Init(Have(Cake))

+Goal(Have(Cake) \land Eaten(Cake))

+Action(Eat(Cake))

+PRECOND: Have(Cake)

+EFFECT: \neg Have(Cake) \land Eaten(Cake))

+Action(Bake(Cake))

+PRECOND: \neg Have(Cake)

+EFFECT: Have(Cake)) '''